Sergio2205/chooseMercedesPublic/README.md

 Fine-tuning allows the model to be customized for specific use cases, improving its accuracy and relevance in particular domains.
 In this project, fine-tuning provided the following benefits:

-- **Improved Contextual Understanding**: The model was trained on datasets specific to electric vehicles, enabling it to provide precise recommendations.
+- **Improved Contextual Understanding**: The model was trained on datasets specific to Mercedes-Benz vehicles, enabling it to provide precise recommendations.
 - **Enhanced Performance**: Fine-tuning reduced irrelevant or generic responses, ensuring a better user experience.
 - **Cost Efficiency**: By fine-tuning a pre-trained model, the need for extensive data and computational resources was minimized compared to training a model from scratch.
-- **Domain Expertise**: The bot delivers answers tailored to the context of electric vehicles, making it more reliable and useful.
+- **Domain Expertise**: The bot delivers answers tailored to the context of Mercedes-Benz electric and hybrid vehicles, making it more reliable and useful.

 ---